Get

 3. Deter Your Cat

 There are a few deterrents you can use to keep your cat away from the blinds.
 Physical barriers are one way you can deter your cat, whether you’re using furniture or décor to block access or keeping areas of the home closed off.
-You can also use deterrent sprays or natural remedies near the blinds, like citrus and cayenne pepper.
-These options aren’t feasible for some areas of the home and may not be possible with small children around.
+You can also use deterrent sprays or natural remedies near the blinds, like citrus and orange peels, but they may not be as effective, and some cats may try to chew them, which should be avoided.
+Never use essential oils, as they are highly toxic to cats.
+These options aren’t feasible for some areas of the home and may not be ideal with small children around.
 Tinfoil or double-sided tape on the windowsill can also keep your cat away.

 One of our preferred scratchers, the Hepper Hi-Lo Modern Cat Scratcher, is a surefire way to keep your kitty out of trouble (or at least away from scratching the things they should not!).
 It's not only stylish, but it's functional as well.
 It's made of sturdy cardboard with a durable plywood and metal frame and can be set up in three different ways – high, low, or lower.
 The different positions encourage maximum engagement, exercise and stretching, and of course, intense scratching (they can throw their whole body into it).